benc-uk/community-proto/README.md

 # API

-See the [API documentation](./api/) for full infomration about the API(s).
+See the Swagger from the API when running http://localhost:5000/swagger/index.html
-Optional.
-Delete this section if project as no API.

 # Known Issues

-List any known bugs or gotchas.
+It's not finished!

 # Change Log